learn-co-curriculum/dsc-object-oriented-attributes-with-functions/README.md

 ## Trying it out: Creating an Instance

-Let's try this all out!
-First let's create a simple business instance.
+Finally you can try it all out:

 ```python